GetJobber/atlantis/docs/proposals/TimePicker.md

 The `<TimePicker>` component will allow the selection of an hour and minute of the day.
 The input can use the 12 hour or 24 hour clock.

-## Design Patterns

-_{Describe the design goal of this component.
-What is the design purpose of this component?
-How do its responsibilities relate to other components?
-Is there anything else that is important to describe?}_

 ## Wireframe

 ```